Loading…

 Uma Mukkara

-Head of Resilience Testing, Harness
+Head of Chaos Engineering, Harness Inc

 Uma Mukkara is the head of Resilience Testing at Harness.
 Previously, Uma was a co-founder of ChaosNative and MayaData, both of which he helped lead to successful acquisitions.
 He also co-created the popular CNCF open source projects openEBS and LitmusChaos, which he continues to...
 Read More →